Being A Lone Traveller

 But even though many travellers are pretending it is not a big deal, taking a solo trip for the first time is scary.
 If you are worried you’ll be lonely or even feel bored on your first solo adventure, my best advice is: book a city trip to a destination you have a genuine interest in.
 The excitement of visiting a place you’ve been dreaming of will wash away a lot of the awkwardness and worries.

 Let Solo Travel Change Your Life!

 So, the next time you become inspired to go on a trip, and you can’t find a friend to go with – do yourself a favor and book it!
-Stop fretting, pack your favorite travelling backpack and go!
+Stop fretting, pack your favorite luggage or travelling backpack and go!
 Everything will work out and you won’t regret it!
 Come back here afterwards and tell me you’re not addicted to travel!

 Have you traveled alone?
 Have you been thinking of doing so?
 What do you think the biggest perk to solo travel is? the biggest con?